umisyam/IOT_Fall2015/Midterm/Project_CRAVE/README.md

 # PROJECT CRAVE

 ###A physical installation to capture and visualize human's craving of food.
-See it working here on the video demo.
+See it working here on the [video demo](https://vimeo.com/145698154).
 This is the midterm project by Umi Syam for Internet of Things - Fall 2015, MFA Design & Technology, Parsons School of Design.
+A more complete [blog post here](https://iotfall2015.wordpress.com/2015/11/14/midterm-project-crave/).

 **Technology:** Node.JS, Socket.io, P5.js.